Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

 df_selected_stores.sort_index(inplace = True)
 ```

-Let's do a final check on the combined weekly data for our 5 stores
+Let's do an additional check on the combined "weekly" data for our 5 stores
 ```python